mrisc32/mc1/README.md

 * CPU:
   * Interrupt signals from the video logic (e.g. VSYNC), once interrupt logic has been added to the MRISC32.
-* Video:
-  * Two image planes (the top layer is alpha-blended on top of the bottom layer).
 * Audio:
   * Some sort of high quality audio DMA, integrated with the video logic (sharing the same RAM read port).
 * Memory: